 As in the example, the best subjects engage on are emotional subjects.
 There are universal ones, like family, friends, relaxation, music, games, news, books, movies.
 But you can always dig in someone’s personal emotional pool, by asking WHY they like something, WHY they work somewhere, WHY they do what they do.

-Alright, a lot of nuance to the interview mode, but I hope this helps you barrage better question at the next person you meet :)!
+Alright, a lot of nuances to the interview mode, but I hope this helps you barrage better question at the next person you meet :)!
 The interview mode really helps me a lot to connect!
 Go ahead and try, again, be open and non-judgemental, and people will open up to you and you can truly connect!

 Let me know if you have any questions :)!